Research

 November 2024

 We estimate a search model of managerial careers to quantify the relative importance of human capital accumulation (both general and firm-specific), managerial bargaining power, and imperfect labor market competition in shaping compensation and mobility in the market for US corporate executives.
 The composition of human capital is career-dependent and varies widely across managers: over tenure, firm-specific capital is the greatest driver of wage growth, whereas over experience in the labor market, job search and competition dominate.
 Firm-specific capital can help explain the high rate of internal CEO hires and low observed cross-firm CEO mobility.
-We further show that labor market competition (relative to pure bargaining power) makes up the majority of realized CEO surplus capture, and that firm-specific human capital positively interacts with competition in determining CEOs' shares of rents as it raises the match-specific quality between the firm and manager. - Project Development with Delegated Bargaining: The Role of Elevated Hurdle Rates
+We further show that labor market competition (relative to pure bargaining power) makes up the majority of realized CEO surplus capture, and that firm-specific human capital positively interacts with competition in determining CEOs' shares of rents as it raises the match-specific quality between the firm and manager. - Sacred Hurdle Rates and Bargaining Power

 with Bruce Carlin, Alan D. Crane and John R. Graham